 - Non-OEM productions

-They are wheels that can be fit to anything from a Showa era sedan, to a brand new sports coupe, it doesn’t matter.
-Wheels are THE defining feature of a cars appearance, and Kyusha Shoes are how we choose to distinguish a car as being one-of-a-kind, assembled with care and consideration, and not a victim of whatever just happened to available in the parts catalog at the time.
+Kyusha Shoes can be fit to anything from a Showa era sedan, to a brand new sports coupe.
+Done right, they become a feature that defines your project, marking the care and pride that you have as a builder and driver.
+Without them, your ride is little more than a victim of whatever just happened to available in the parts catalog at the time.